driannaude/wercker-step-git-merge/README.md

 - `source` The branch to merge (i.e. dev).
 - `target` The branch [source] will be merged into (i.e. master).
+- `name`   The name you want to appear in your git commit (leave blank for global default)
+- `email` The email you want to appear in your git commit (leave blank for global default)

 ## Example